Mastro1/one_trillion_trees/README.md

 How to see the notebook:
 1. Get Mathematica by WolframAlpha
-2. Download the file one_trillion_trees.nb
+2. Download the file OneTrillionTrees.nb
 3. Open the notebook with Mathematica and allow dynamics cells
 4. Running the notebook is not required.